wordofwarning/wordofwarning.org/current/2017-spring/massiveowl/index.md

 A new story inspired by three of the voiceless characters in Stephen King's novella *The Body* + its 1986 cult film adaptation *Stand By Me* — expect distorted sound, movement and projection as Massive Owl contort the book's characters and twist the film's soundtrack into a reimagined story about loss and acceptance.
 Welcome to Castle Rock…

 #### Who are they?
-A Bristol-based collaborative performance company making cinematic work that sits between theatre and live art,  Massive Owl tell stories and in the process challenge how they can look, sound and feel.
+A Bristol-based collaborative performance company making cinematic work that sits between theatre and live art, Massive Owl tell stories and in the process challenge how a story can look, sound and feel.

 Founded in 2009 by Adrian Spring, Danny Prosser, Richard Mowbray + Sam Powell whilst studying at Dartington College of Arts/Falmouth University, they are currently Danny Prosser, Jenny Duffy + Sam Powell.

 Making and touring work across the UK and internationally — most notably the Barbican (London), Project Arts Centre (Dublin), Mayfest (Bristol) — they have also run workshops at various UK universities and are associate artists of <a href="http://www.livecollision.com" target="_blank">Live Collision</a> + members of <a href="http://www.intervalbristol.org" target="_blank">Interval</a> artist collective.

 #### What people have said about them
->*The performance work they create sits somewhere between physical theatre and live art, with their ability to ‘story-tell’ through the most minimal of means making their work both complex and accessible.*<br> — Kate Craddock, Gateshead International Festival of Theatre (GIFT).
+>*The performance work they create sits somewhere between physical theatre and live art, with their ability to ‘story-tell’ through the most minimal of means making their work both complex and accessible.*<br>Kate Craddock, Gateshead International Festival of Theatre (GIFT).

 #### Credits
-Performed + devised by Jenny Duffy, Sam Powell + Danny Prosser | Additional music by Sammy Metcalfe/Sleepwalk Collective | Trailer by Adam Stocker/Mighty Colour Films<br>Supported using public funding by the National Lottery through Arts Council England, Barbican, Bristol Ferment, The Edge/ICIA (Bath), The Island, Arnolfini (Bristol) and partners in Ireland: Project Arts Centre, Live Collision, Fringe Lab + British Council (Ireland).
+Performed + devised by Jenny Duffy, Sam Powell + Danny Prosser<br>Additional music by Sammy Metcalfe/Sleepwalk Collective<br>Trailer by Adam Stocker/Mighty Colour Films<br>Supported using public funding by the National Lottery through Arts Council England, Barbican, Bristol Ferment, The Edge/ICIA (Bath), The Island, Arnolfini (Bristol) and partners in Ireland: Project Arts Centre, Live Collision, Fringe Lab + British Council (Ireland).
 With special thanks to Jane Duffy.

 #### Websites
 <a href="http://www.massiveowltheatre.com/projects/castle-rock" target="_blank">massiveowltheatre.com</a> | <a href="http://twitter.com/Massive_Owl" target="_blank">@Massive_Owl</a> | <a href="http://facebook.com/massiveowl" target="_blank">Massive Owl on Facebook</a>